oracle-devrel/devo.tutorials/get-started-with-node-express-on-oracle-cloud.md

     * **Name:** <name-for-the-instance>
     * **Create in compartment:** <your-compartment>

-    Enter a value for the name or leave the system supplied default.
+    Enter a value for the name or leave the default.

 3. Review the **Placement** settings.
-Take the default values provided by the wizard.
+Accept the default values provided by the wizard.

     > The following is sample data.
-The actual values change over time or differ in a different data center.
+The actual values change over time or differ based on data center.
     {:.notice}

     **Placement**